kubedb/docs/docs/guides/druid/autoscaler/storage/guide.md

       Usage Threshold:    60
 Events:                   <none>
 ```
-So, the `kafkaautoscaler` resource is created successfully.
+So, the `druidautoscaler` resource is created successfully.

 Now, for this demo, we are going to manually fill up the persistent volume to exceed the `usageThreshold` using `dd` command to see if storage autoscaling is working or not.